Research Overview

 Rachel Pottinger

-My research centers on (1) how data can be managed in situations where there are multiple databases and (2) how to manage data that is currently not well supported by databases.
+The research that my students and I are doing centres on (1) how to help people understand and explore their data, (2) how to manage data that is currently not well supported by databases, and (3) how data can be managed in situations where there are multiple databases.
 To that end, my students and I are currently exploring a number of topics, including: